damianjwilliams/BLE_BME_DHT/README.md

 Change the file path on `line 237` to the directory where you would like the log data to be stored.

 I found that with six characteristics some of the measurements were dropped or corrupted.
-I filtered the measurements to < 120 on `line 158` as a work around to stop stange numbers being recorded/plotted.
+I filtered the measurements to < 120 on `line 158` as a work around to stop strange numbers being recorded/plotted.
 I didn't see a similar problem using two characteristics.

- You can plot the CSV file using the R script (changing the handle numbers as appropriate).
+You can plot the CSV file using the R script (changing the handle numbers, etc as appropriate).